tackme31/Cairngorm/README.md

 ## Usage
 The recommender searches recommended items based on "Tag", resolved from an item.
 The more "Tag"s an item contains, the more likely the item is recommended.

+1. Install the *Cairngorm* package to your project.
 1. Apply the following configuration patch.
     ```xml
     <configuration>